IG-AI/Disease-Simulator/README.md

 These are running Java 7 and Erlang 19.<br>
 The correct Erlang version seems to be the most important thing to get it running on our personal computers. <br>

-To be able to run the simulation via the gui you are required to have xterm installed on your computer <br>
-(this is already installed on the schools ThinLinc clients).<br>

 On personal computers we've had success running it on these setups:
 * Linux Mint 17 with Java 7 and Erlang 19